statgen/fipip/README.md

 ### [Sei](https://github.com/FunctionLab/sei-framework)

-We recommend following the setup instructions and using the chromatin profile prediction and sequence class prediction scripts 1_variant_effect_prediction.sh and 2_varianteffect_sc_score.sh respectively to obtain epigenomic readout and sequence class Sei scores.
+We recommend following the setup instructions and using the chromatin profile prediction and sequence class prediction scripts `1_variant_effect_prediction.sh` and `2_varianteffect_sc_score.sh` respectively in the Sei repository to obtain epigenomic readout and sequence class Sei scores.
 Both epigenomic readout and sequence class scores are quantitative scores that can be used for fiPIP generation.

-# Task 2: Generate functionally informed PIPs (fiPIPs)
+## Task 2: Generate functionally informed PIPs (fiPIPs)

 We provide a command line tool for generating fiPIPs from quantitative scores.
 Please refer to task 1 for direction on how these can be obtained if necessary.